None of the Beach Boys actually surfed except for Dennis Wilson who died drowning.

-3. The guitarist (Brian Johnson) of AC/DC on their last world tour had to relearn the songs before each show as he was suffering from the early stages of dementia.
+3. The guitarist (Malcolm Young) of AC/DC on their last world tour had to relearn the songs before each show as he was suffering from the early stages of dementia.

 4. A couple sued AC/DC in 1981 for $250,000 because their telephone number is in the song, "Dirty Deeds Done Dirt Cheap" resulting in hundreds of prank calls.

 5. Bon Scott liked the Young Brothers but thought they were too inexperienced and too young to rock.
 The Young Brothers replied with saying Scott was too old to rock.
 But after one jam session with each other, it was obvious AC/DC found its new lead singer.

 Kraftwerk thanked Coldplay for asking if they could use one of their riffs by saying something like: 'Yes, you can use it, and thank you very much for asking my permission, unlike that bastard Jay-Z'.

 7. The Arctic Monkeys' performance on Jimmy Kimmel had to be canceled because Kanye West talked for too long.

 8. When the Arctic Monkeys started their band, none of them could play instruments.

 9. Not long before his death, Freddie Mercury, confined to his bed, got to see an advance copy of the "Wayne's World" scene with Wayne and Garth headbanging to "Bohemian Rhapsody".
 He loved it and approved of the song's use in the film.
 The movie, in part, helped launch Queen's comeback in the USA.

 10. Freddie Mercury spent his last month's recording as many vocals as he could for the rest of Queen to finish after his death.